ribeiro-jenny/FinalProjectVS/README.md

 The task was to design a better evaluation function for pacmans next move.
 The stratagy for this function was to increase the score for moves that go towards food, decrease the score based on the ghost position (the closer the ghost the worse the deduction), and check if the ghost was in a killable state (which will increase the score).
 It was useful to use the reciprical of the food distance and enemy distance because the closer they were meant the greater impact on the score.
+It considered the possible actions available and calculated to score.

 This is not meant to be a perfect agent but an introduction into the project.